 FAQ for Graduate students

-Please find below frequently asked questions by prospective graduate students.
+Please find below frequently asked questions by prospective and current graduate students.

 Show/hide contentOpenClose All

 1) Prospective PhD students contact the supervisor directly (informally) and discuss their project/ formulation of a 1000-1500 word proposal (including proposed methodology)

 2) The student is then invited to submit a full application to SLCL (firstname.lastname@example.org).
 The requirements are as follows:

 b) full CV

 e) thesis project proposal (1000-1500 words plus indicative bibliography)